Clinical Scientist - Early Oncology Clinical Development

 You may also provide expert input to process improvement initiatives, development of junior members of the team and provide strategic contributions to the global clinical scientist team.
 We expect you to demonstrate strong collaborative communication skills and influence a diverse range of scientific partners both within and external to AstraZeneca.

-We can hire Clinical Scientists at Senior Manager, Associate Director, or Director level, in our R&D sites at Cambridge, UK, or Waltham, NYC or Gaithersburg, US.
-Are you interested in working across a range of platforms such as IO, Antibody Drug Conjugates, Cell Therapy, Tumour Drivers and Resistance, Epigenetics and DNA Damage Response?
+We hire Clinical Scientists at various levels depending upon training and experience.
+Are you interested in working across a range of platforms such as IO, Antibody Drug Conjugates, Cell Therapy, Tumor Drivers and Resistance, Epigenetics and DNA Damage Response?
 This is your chance to work on one of the most promising Oncology pipelines in the industry!

 - Leads (or support, as required) the preparation of program level documents such as the investigators brochure and DUSR.